How Long Does Cooked Chicken Actually Last in the Fridge? Know the Cooked Chicken Shelf Life

 Table of Contents

-By Dietician Avni Kaul — Gold Medalist, M.Sc.
+By Dietitian Avni Kaul — Gold Medalist, M.Sc.
 Food & Nutrition, Lady Irwin College, University of Delhi | Founder, Nutri Activania

-Dietician Avni Kaul Shares the Truth
+Dietitian Avni Kaul Shares the Truth

 If you have cooked meals that included chicken, you may have found yourself with leftovers sometimes.
 You have probably wondered how long cooked chicken is good for your health.
-Here, Delhi’s top Dietician Avni Kaul lets you know how long cooked chicken actually lasts in the fridge and shares tips for using it.
+Here, Delhi’s top Dietitian Avni Kaul lets you know how long cooked chicken actually lasts in the fridge and shares tips for using it.
 Cooked chicken could typically last in the fridge for about 3 to 4 days.
 It is essential to store the cooked chicken properly to maximize its freshness and prevent any growth of bacteria.
 Here are some tips for storing cooked chicken in the fridge:

-cooked chicken warning Dietician Avni Kaul
+cooked chicken warning Dietitian Avni Kaul

 Cool it quickly